For authors of manuscripts originally submitted before December 31, 2020, please see the 2020 Submission Guidelines.

 - English Language Help

-The primary focus of the journal is on empirical investigations that make an advance in theory, methodology, or application related to topics within clinical psychological science.
-The journal seeks cutting-edge research and extensions of prior findings worth bringing to the broad audience of clinical researchers.
+The primary focus of the journal is on empirical investigations that advance theory, methodology, or application related to topics within clinical psychological science.
 Empirical contributions from all areas of clinical psychological science are welcome.
 Interdisciplinary and cross-disciplinary contributions that connect with clinical psychology, novel methods that reveal phenomena in a different light, and integration of conceptual models in new ways are all well within the scope of the journal.
+In addition, we welcome articles that provide broad philosophical and historical perspectives on clinical science, as well as those that offer novel methodological or meta-scientific approaches to the field.
+Replications (both positive and negative) of previous findings in the literature are also welcome, provided that these replications are accompanied by sufficient justification of the importance of the original findings.

 Brief Empirical Reports.
 Brief empirical reports will have a 5,000-word limit, inclusive of front (title page) and back matter (references, footnotes).
-Articles are limited to a total combination of 2 tables and figures (e.g., 1 table and 1 figure) that are not part of the word limit.
+Articles are limited to a total combination of 4 tables and figures (e.g., 2 tables and 2 figures) that are not part of the word limit.
 Each table or figure should occupy no more than one printed page.
 An abstract (maximum of 150 words) is included in the word limit.

 Theoretical and Review Articles.
-The journal welcomes theoretical, review, or methodological articles that clearly provide an advance beyond encapsulating the current status of a given literature, that are likely to have broad appeal, and that are not readily accommodated by review journals.
-Narrative and meta-analytic reviews are appropriate.
+The journal welcomes theoretical, review, or methodological articles that clearly provide an advance beyond encapsulating the current status of a given literature, that are likely to be of broad appeal, and that are not readily accommodated by review journals.
+Narrative and meta-analytic reviews may be considered, although they need to provide substantial theoretical advances rather than mere summaries of effect sizes between variables.
 These types of articles will be evaluated to ensure they are accessible to a broad range of researchers in ways that could be adopted to make important advances (e.g., new and altered directions for a given line of work).

-As a guideline, theoretical and review articles should aim for a 17,000-word maximum, inclusive of front (title page) and back matter (references, appendices).
-Articles are limited to a total combination of 5 tables and figures (e.g., 3 tables and 2 figures) that are not part of the word limit.
+As a guideline, theoretical and review articles should aim for a 17,000-word maximum, inclusive of front (title page) and back matter (table and figure captions, appendices).
+Articles are limited to a total combination of 6 tables and figures (e.g., 4 tables and 2 figures) that are not part of the word limit.
 An abstract (maximum of 150 words) is included in the word limit.

 Short Communications and Commentaries.
 Short communications and commentaries occasionally will be solicited to cast multiple perspectives and conceptual views that might advance research or recast findings in a given area of clinical research.
-Although most of these will be invited, they can be submitted in response to an article.
+Although most of these will be invited, they can also be submitted in response to an article (authors should contact the Editor in advance before doing so to ensure that it has a chance of consideration).
 As a guideline, these communications should aim for a 3,500-word maximum, inclusive of front (title page) and back matter (references).
 One table or figure (one-page limit) may be included.
 An abstract of 100 words is included in the total word limit.

 Authors are free to submit certain types of supplemental material for online-only publication.
 If the manuscript is accepted for publication, such material will be published online on the publisher’s web site, linked to the article.